mihastele/SimpleTowerDefense/README.md

-# Tower Defense Android Application
+# Tower Defense Application

-Alpha stage of the game preview
+Alpha stage of the game preview, tested only on Android for now...

 contact stele1000@gmail.com for more info